M66B/FairEmail/docs/FAQ-de-rDE.md

 The errors *...
 Couldn't connect to host ...*, *...
 Connection refused ...* or *...
 Network unreachable ...* mean that FairEmail was not able to connect to the email server.

-The error *...
+Der Fehler *...
 Host is unresolved ...* or "*...
 Unable to resolve host ...* means that the address of the email server could not be resolved.
 This might be caused by ad blocking or an unreachable or not properly working [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server.

-Der Fehler *...
+The error *...
 Software caused connection abort ...* means that the email server or something between FairEmail and the email server actively terminated an existing connection.
 This can for example happen when connectivity was abruptly lost.
 A typical example is turning on flight mode.

-Die Fehler *...
+The errors *...
 BYE Logging out ...*, *...
 Connection reset by peer ...* mean that the email server actively terminated an existing connection.

-Der Fehler *...
+The error *...
 Connection closed by peer ...* might be caused by a not updated Exchange server, see [here](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) for more information.

 The errors *...
 Read error ...*, *...
 Write error ...*, *...
 Read timed out ...*, *...
 Broken pipe ...* mean that the email server is not responding anymore or that the internet connection is bad.